EvgenyKos/blanc/blanc/bert-further-training/README.md

 ## BERT-further-pretrainig

-The code is used to pre train Bert model on Russian-English corpus.
+The code is used to further pretrain Bert model on Russian-English corpus.
 For that Yandex dataset (https://translate.yandex.ru/corpus?lang=en) was used.
 You will also need to install the HuggingFace libraries for AutoModel: https://huggingface.co/transformers/model_doc/auto.html.

 Steps:

 1. Download and extract corpuses into directory.
 Create new enviroment and install requirements.txt

    1.1. pip install -r requirements.txt